 A domestic partnership is established when persons meeting the criteria specified by Family Code section 297 file a Declaration of Domestic Partnership (Form NP/SF DP-1) with the Secretary of State.
 A copy of the declaration and a Certificate of Registration of Domestic Partnership will be returned to the partners after the declaration is filed.

-The break-up of a civil union or domestic partnership is very similar to the break-up of a traditional marriage.
-The couple must come to an agreement on matters such as child custody and visitation, property division, and support.
-At Cullen & Murphy, our attorneys have the skill and the experience to represent parties effectively in these and all family law matters.
+The break-up of a civil union or domestic partnership is similar to that of a traditional marriage.
+The couple must agree on matters such as child custody and visitation, property division, and support.
+At Cullen Family Law Group, our attorneys have the skill and the experience to represent parties effectively in these and all family law matters.

 There are two ways to end a registered domestic partnership in California: Partners may terminate a registered domestic partnership by filing a Notice of Termination of Domestic Partnership with the California Secretary of State.
-Alternatively, one of the partners must obtain a judgment from the Superior Court.
-This is similar to the way that marriages are dissolved.
+Alternatively, one of the partners must obtain a judgment from the Superior Court, similar to how marriages are dissolved.

 Advising And Representing Same-Sex And Heterosexual Unmarried Couples